 Ellie and her husband, Steve, negotiated with other family members for rights to the land and then began thinking about ways to add livable space.
 “Building a new cabin was high on the list,” Ellie says.
 When the property rights were settled, they set their sights on building the ideal log retreat.
 They checked out the nearby headquarters of Tomahawk Log & Country Homes and were pleasantly surprised to discover that the type of structure Tomahawk offers wasn’t anywhere near your father’s log cabin.

-They discovered Tomahawk offers a unique log wall system, unlike what they expected in a log home.
+They discovered Tomahawk offers a unique energy efficient log wall system, unlike what they expected in a log home.
 The hybrid design is built around an Energy-Log system, which combines half-logs with a vapor barrier and 2×6-studded construction to create an R-30 EnergyStar compliant wall ideal for the cold Northwoods.

 “We found a plan that had many of the items we were looking for in a cabin,” says Steve, “including an open layout with large kitchen, single floor living, attached garage, easy access to outdoor spaces, and an expansive view of lake.”

 They narrowed their choices down to the Squash Lake floor plan, a 1,900-square-foot design with many of the features they wanted.
 But as many homeowners will do, they customized it to match their individual preferences.

 “The Hodgsons were able to see a few changes that would help tailor the plan to their liking,” says Troy Gullo, sales rep for Tomahawk.
 “They immediately saw that they could gain space by moving the stairway from the foyer to the side hall near the master bedroom.
 They were willing to sacrifice space in the master bathroom to allow for this, but they gained dining space near the kitchen.”